srosenfeld/pyautogui-hello-world/README.md

 3. Typing "Hello world!" into notepad, then saving the file to the desktop with the date/time in the name
 4. Closing the virtual desktop

-Three modules are used in this program: os, time, and pyautogui
+Modules used in this program: os, time, sys, subprocess, and pyautogui

 --------------------------------------

 Instructions:
 1. Note: This script will only run on Windows 10 machines, as it utilizes keyboard shortcuts 'Win + Tab' followed by 'Win + Ctrl + D' to create a virtual desktop.

-2. Install Python 3 (I'm using 3.6) and use "pip install pyautogui" to install pyautogui on Windows For more information in PyAutoGui: https://pyautogui.readthedocs.io
+2. Install Python 3 (I'm using 3.6) and let the script run!
+It will check to see if pyautogui is already installed and, if not, installs it using subprocess.call("pip install pyautogui") before runtime

+For more information in PyAutoGui: https://pyautogui.readthedocs.io

 --------------------------------------